in corso ...

 With these words, last September, the distinguished music critic Paolo Isotta thus defined the Orchestra Sinfonica di Milano Giuseppe Verdi within the pages of Corriere della Sera, clearly summarizing our path of growth.

 From 1999 to 2005 Riccardo Chailly, now the Conductor Laureate, assumed the role of Musical Director, a role that in the 2009-2010 Season was given to Ms. Zhang Xian (China).
 Ruben Jais, Artistic Director of laVerdi, is the Resident Conductor.
-During the 2011-2013 Season the american John Axelrod was the Principal Conductor.
+During the 2011-2013 Seasons the American John Axelrod was the Principal Conductor.

 Certain concerts recur each year to highlight the musical path of laVerdi: among which are featured one of the great Passions by Bach in proximity to Easter, the New Year’s concert of the Beethoven’s Ninth Symphony, and Verdi’s Requiem Mass.